annathepiper/wp-test-demo-java/README.md

 * org.testng
 * org.apache.maven.plugins (for Surefire, and exclusion to force use of log4j 2)
 * org.apache.log4j (version 2)

+Dependencies in the POM were last updated as of 7/3/2020.

 ## Skills and tech I'm demonstrating here